Azure-Samples/azure-search-python-samples/search-website-functions-v4/README.md

 ## Create and load the index

-1. In VS Code, create a virtual environment.
+1. In Visual Studio Code, create a virtual environment.

    * Ctrl+Shift+P > Terminal: Create New Integrated Terminal
    * At the PS terminal command line, run these commands: